Mature Masculine

 Progress and the Visionary

 A Mature Visionary doesn't confuse progress with novelty.
 His movement is purposeful—aimed at improvement, not change for its own sake.
 He asks "Is this better?" instead of "Is this new?"
-Judgment and curiosity mix together here.
+Discernment and curiosity mix together here.
 Progress must stand up to both.

 The Shadows of Progress